Masters’ bottom line is safety!

 Use Hard Wheel Casters on Carpeting

 For carpeted surfaces hard wheel casters are necessary for the chair to glide smoothly across the floor.
-If, instead, the caster grips the carpeting and the user tugs back and forth to move the chair.
-It can topple over.
+If the caster grips the carpeting and the user tugs back and forth to move the chair, it can topple over.
 Even if this hazard is avoided, such constant exertion can result in strain and injury.

-There are ten Master Manufacturing Caster models to choose from.
-All come with a choice of hard or soft wheels and stem types for compatibility with metal or wooden chairs.
+There are ten Master Caster models to choose from.
+All come with a choice of hard or soft wheels and a variety of stem types for compatibility with metal or wooden chairs.
 Tools and measuring devices for caster installation are also available.